Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 Our comprehensive range of study programs covers various fields within the health sector, including biomedical science, midwifery, nursing, nutrition and dietetics, occupational therapy, paramedicine, psychology, public health, and sport and exercise science.
 Each program is designed with a focus on international, regional, and community health priorities, ensuring that our graduates are equipped with the knowledge and skills needed to make meaningful contributions to the health and wellbeing of diverse populations.

-As a passionate and dedicated team of health professionals, we are committed to excellence in both education and research.
-Our research endeavors have been recognised with numerous accolades, including $4 million in awarded funding, 539 publications, and the supervision of 139 Higher Degree by Research (HDR) students.
-With 62 full-time equivalent (FTE) academic staff members and a portfolio of 55 awarded projects, we continue to push the boundaries of knowledge and innovation in the field of health.
+Our research endeavours have been recognised with numerous accolades.
+In 2025 our research productivity included $6.9 m in awarded funding for 50 projects, 436 publications, and the supervision of 191Higher Degree by Research (HDR) students.
+With 200 full-time equivalent (FTE) academic staff, we continue to push the boundaries of knowledge and innovation in the field of health.

 UniSC offers a dedicated Bachelor of Midwifery degree that equips students with theoretical knowledge, practical clinical skills and the professional competencies required for midwifery practice and registration in Australia.
 The program emphasises the social, cultural, psychological and biological aspects of midwifery care, integrating simulated learning with substantial clinical placements in healthcare settings.